RobotJiang/grunt-deploy/README.md

 ## The "deploy" task

 ### Overview
 In your project's Gruntfile, add a section named `deploy` to the data object passed into `grunt.initConfig()`.

+Use your name and password
 ```js
 grunt.initConfig({
   deploy: {